CrossKnowledgeIntegration/mobileSmartConnect/README.md

 # Mobile smart connect

-This project is a sample explaining how you could implement a simplier way to log onto the CrossKnowlesge mobile apps (app Learn and My Learning)
+This project is a sample explaining how you could implement a simplier way to log onto the CrossKnowledge mobile apps (app Learn and My Learning)

 ## Flow